Best DNS Servers for Gaming 2026 [Ranked]

 Selecting the best DNS server for gaming comes down to several key factors:

-1. Speed & Latency: Look for a DNS service with fast query resolution speeds for your DNS requests.
+1. Speed & Latency: Look for a DNS service that handles DNS requests quickly and consistently.

-2. High Uptime: If the DNS server fails and goes down, you could lose connection mid-game.
-Choose a DNS provider known for high availability and stability.
+2. Reliability: If the DNS server fails and goes down, you could lose connection mid-game, so choose a DNS provider known for high availability and stability.

 4. Security Features: A DNS server with strong malware, phishing, and DDoS protection, as well as full modern protocol support, is crucial for protecting yourself from cyber threats.